pfheatwole/thesis/content/introduction.rst

   constantly descending relative to the local air, it is vital that a pilot can locate regions of rising air as soon as possible.]]

-* Although local wind configurations are difficult to predict, they do exhibit regional trends.
-By learning the regional trends, a pilot can assess the current wind conditions more quickly [[than they would without prior knowledge of the patterns]].
+* Although local wind configurations are difficult to predict, they do exhibit recurring patterns.
+By learning those patterns , a pilot can assess the current wind conditions more quickly [[than they would without prior knowledge of the patterns]].

 ..
 Establishing a niche (Problem and Significance):

-* Traditionally, recurring wind patterns are discovered by pilots with a large amount of flight time in a given area, and are shared directly from one pilot to another.
-For the pilot community to learn reliable patterns, individual pilots must detect each pattern and be able to communicate them with precision.
+* Traditionally, wind patterns are discovered by pilots with a large amount of flight time in a given area, and are shared directly from one pilot to another.
+For the pilot community to learn reliable patterns, individual pilots must first detect them and then be able to communicate them with precision.

-* An alternative [[to pilots manually detecting and communicating the patterns]] could be to aggregate recorded flight data from many pilots over many flights and build a predictive model of the wind field.
+* An alternative [[to pilots manually detecting and communicating the patterns]] could be to aggregate recorded flight data from many pilots over many flights, learn the wind patterns from those flights, then build a graphical map to visually communicate the features of the wind field.

 * The difficulty with this option is that GPS devices only record a tiny amount of the information available to a pilot: there is typically no